lianalex/cs402team10/README.md

 * Project: Hikelogger
 * Class: CS402
 * Date: 12/13/2023
-* Names: Alex Liang, Abdullah Faizi, Tommy Tovinger
+* Names: Alex Liang, Abdullah Faizi, Tommy Trovinger, Sam Wilcox
 *****************************************************
 ## Project Title: Hikelogger
     An app that tracks your hiking location and other features for hiking.